12 Reasons to Invest in Digital Marketing Strategy

 Having active social media profiles helps new people discover and learn about your business.

 People who find your social profiles through followed hashtags, discovery features, or friends’ posts might not convert right away – but now they know your name.
-When the time comes that they need your product or service, you’ll be familiar – plus you’ll have the nod of approval from any peers who follow you or shared your content.
+When the time comes that they need your product or service, you’ll be familiar, plus you’ll have the nod of approval from any peers who follow you or have shared your content.

-Social media influence can be felt when you perform keyword research and see increased monthly search volume around branded queries (those that include your business name).
+Social media influence can be felt when you perform keyword research and see increased average monthly search volume around branded queries (those that include your business name).
+Forge and Smith used to average around 20 monthly searches, and now we’re up to 170!
+That means significantly more people know us by name.

 10. Social search